yuet25chan/osticket-prereqs/README.md

 <h2>Installation Steps</h2>
 <p>

 ![Pic1](https://github.com/user-attachments/assets/289c54b8-830f-4b0f-839d-046e4e0e119c)

 Once the Windows 10 virtual machine has been set up in Azure, you can log into the virtual machine by using your credentials.
-Open the Microsoft Edge web browser on the virtual machine and download the osTicket installation zip file.
+Open the Microsoft Edge web browser on the virtual machine download the osTicket installation zip file, and unzip it to desktop.
 </p>
 <br />